Basic Types of Autobiography Writing With Examples

 If you have something interesting to share, the best way to treat it like a story is to write an autobiography.
 Writing an autobiography is a great way to share your life story and provide a keepsake for your family and friends.

 Keep in mind that you don’t have to be famous for writing your autobiography.
-Some people write a memoir simply because they enjoy writing while others want to write about their life for future generations.
-The main difference between autobiography vs memoir is that autobiography covers the author’s entire life and memoir only shares a part of the author’s life.
+Some people write a memoir simply because they enjoy writing, while others want to write about their life for future generations.
+The main difference between autobiography vs memoir is that autobiography covers the author’s entire life.
+While memoir only shares a part of the author’s life.

 No matter what type of autobiography you are planning to write, it should be both interesting and informative.